aaydenn/rewiring/code/README.md

 06_count_DE.R
 : Input is `fit.eb`.
 : List of topTable for each contrast.
-Count nrow on each.
+Count number of rows on each.
 : Out: `DE.table` (list of data frames, one for each contrast), `DE.number` (nrow for each data frame), `gnames` (list of vectors, with names of each DE miRNA in each condition), `gnames.unique` (vector of miRNA names, combining all `genomes`)

 07_venn_table.R